 Creative maths for up to 420 pupils in a single day!

-The search is on for the UK’s next astronaut – and Major Tom wants your pupils help in selecting the best person for the job.
+The search is on for Britain’s next astronaut – and Major Tom wants your pupils help in selecting the best person for the job.
 He’s found six well-suited candidates, all with different qualifications – but it’s up to you to decide which one will win The Race into Space!

 After meeting the Major at an opening assembly, and being introduced to the would-be astronauts, each class will be issued with a Mission: to use their maths skills to rank the candidates on one of a number of qualities.
 Each Mission calls on pupils to demonstrate mathematical fluency, reasoning and problem-solving abilities – and is in line with National Curriculum objectives for their year group.
 The Major will be on hand to visit each classroom with some vital, additional information – and the programme ends with a second assembly in which each class reports back its findings and helps whittle the field down to just one: Britain’s next astronaut.